The Making of a Medical School

 A world-class campus-based and hospital-based faculty, totaling almost 1000 members, teaches in five basic science departments and fourteen clinical departments.
 They staff 25 residency programs in partner hospitals, among which Rhode Island Hospital, the school’s first clinical site, is the principal teaching affiliate.
 Training opportunities are amplified by a large network of Rhode Island physicians who serve as voluntary clinical faculty.

-Alpert Medical School attracts a highly diverse body of students from throughout the United States and abroad through two major routes: the Program in Liberal Medical Education, an eight-year continuum of undergraduate and medical studies; and the standard route of admission, open to applicants from outside the Brown community.
-Alpert students are among the best prepared and most talented in the nation.
+The Warren Alpert Medical School attracts a highly diverse body of students from throughout the United States and abroad through two major routes: the Program in Liberal Medical Education, an eight-year continuum of undergraduate and medical studies; and the standard route of admission, open to applicants from outside the Brown community.
+These students are among the best prepared and most talented in the nation.
 They collaborate with faculty in an educational experience that is grounded in an innovative competency-based curriculum, enriched by a vigorous research enterprise, and shaped by the commitment to humanistic medicine that has been the school’s hallmark for four decades.

-The new home of Alpert Medical School, the first building in its history dedicated to housing the core facilities for academic medicine under one roof, opened its doors in August 2011.
+The new home of the Warren Alpert Medical School, the first building in its history dedicated to housing the core facilities for academic medicine under one roof, opened its doors in August 2011.
 Among its immediate effects was the prospect of admitting more medical students – increasing class size by 20 percent, to 120 – and introducing new academic programs.
 The Medical Education Building represents a leap forward in Rhode Island’s growth as a major center for biotechnology and medicine, a development that Brown’s research enterprise has helped generate.
 It also signals a period of accelerated growth in the history of a medical school begun by pioneers and innovators and stimulated by the needs and wishes of its community.